Girls Aloud: 2007–2009: Tangled Up and Out of Control

-The second single from Out of Control, "The Loving Kind" was produced by Xenomania.
+The second single from Out of Control, "The Loving Kind", was produced by Xenomania.
 Peaking at number ten, it became the group's twentieth consecutive top ten single.
 The final single from the album, "Untouchable" was released in April 2009.
-It peaked at number eleven on the UK Singles Chart, becoming the first single of the group to miss the top ten.
+It peaked at number 11 on the UK Singles Chart, becoming the first single of the group to miss the top ten.
 The group embarked on the Out of Control Tour, from April to June 2009.
 A singles boxset collection was released to coincide with the tour.

 In February 2009, Girls Aloud signed a new record deal with Fascination that would see the group release another three studio albums.
 In July 2009, the group announced that they were taking a year-long hiatus to pursue solo projects, and would reunite for a new studio album in 2010 which did not materialise.
-In September 2009, the group briefly interrupted the hiatus to do two shows supporting Coldplay along with Jay-Z at Wembley Stadium.
+In September 2009, the group briefly interrupted the hiatus to perform two shows supporting Coldplay along with Jay-Z at Wembley Stadium.